sicomore/lexik/README.md

 So next step is meant to show you how to feed your table with fake data.

-## Filling up fake data into the database
+## Filling up the database with fake data

 Instead of filling up your table manually, your can launch a command that will fill up the table with datas for you.